Theproudcold/myblog/content/posts/fast-post/index.md

 ---
-title: "My first post"
+title: My first post
-date: 2023-08-14
+date: 2025-09-14
 draft: false
-summary: "This is my first post on my site"
+summary: This is my first post on my site
-tags: ["space"]
+tags:
+  - space
 ---

 ## A sub-title